costineesti/about-me/content/notes/systems engineering 2.md

 >[!abstract] Stakeholders
 >* The first step in developing the BNR… requires the identification of the major stakeholders for all aspects of the new system.
 These stakeholders are the individuals and groups from the organisation’s operational level that business management identifies as those who will be responsible for writing and agreeing to the BNR.
 >
->* a stakeholder could be defined as some individual (or some group or organisation) who has a right to influence the outcome of the system, rather than someone who is simply affected by the system.
+>* A stakeholder could be defined as some individual (or some group or organisation) who has a right to influence the outcome of the system, rather than someone who is simply affected by the system.
+>
+>* The major stakeholder's needs are to be the Key Drivers of the system.

 This first act of stakeholder identification is therefore crucial—business management must decide which of the potentially very large number of actors… are to be considered as stakeholders (those that are to have the right to define the system) for the system of interest.